dflook/terraform-github-actions/terraform-remote-state/README.md

 ## Example usage

-This example sends a request to a url that has been provisioned by terraform
+This example sends a request to a url that has previously been provisioned by terraform, by fetching the url from the remote state in S3.

 ```yaml
 name: Send request